MileHacker Logo

 A thin, fermented flatbread made from sorghum flour.
 It has a slightly sour taste and spongy texture, served with stews.

-Find it in neighborhood places to eat.
+Find it in neighborhood places to have a meal.

 Asida or Aseeda